About the conference

 Moderator: Eser Özdil, Nonresident Fellow, Atlantic Council IN TURKEY

-Hydrogen energy is a key component in combating climate change and helping with decarbonization in the energy system.
-Innovating and implementing hydrogen technologies will help with the transition to a clean, sustainable, low-carbon energy system.
-To increase the use of hydrogen, governments should find strategies and ways to cooperate in solving significant challenges around the energy transition.
+Hydrogen energy is a key component in the fight against climate change and in efforts to decarbonize energy systems.
+Implementing innovative hydrogen technologies will aid in the transition to a clean, sustainable, low-carbon energy system, but policy and financial tools are needed to realize hydrogen’s potential.
+To increase the use of hydrogen, governments should develop strategies and ways to cooperate across borders that will address significant challenges facing the fuel’s use in the energy transition.

 Mehmet Erdem Yaşar, Associate Director, Energy Eurasia, Middle East and Africa, Sustainable Infrastructure Group, European Bank for Reconstruction and Development